This page is also available in: Deutsch (German)

 Blinkist is completely free in the Basic version.

 If you sign up, what you can do HERE, you will first start in the full version as a trial subscription, if you do not complete a payment subscription after the test phase of 24h you automatically land in the free version.
+(But please check the Terms and Conditions again, in case something changed since I wrote this bog post!)

 No traps and no automatic payment.
 I tested it myself 😉